Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 What to do instead

 Talk to an accountant, tax attorney, or tax debt resolution firm.
 These professionals might be able to negotiate a lower payment or set up a payment plan for your taxes or your other debts.
-The IRS ultimately just wants you to pay your taxes and could work with you to find a suitable arrangement.
+The IRS ultimately just wants you to pay your taxes and is likely willing to work with you to find a suitable arrangement.

 Student loan debt can be costly, because even if the interest rate is low, many borrowers have a large amount of debt.
 If you stretch student loan repayment too far, your debt will rack up more interest charges.
 You could still be making payments when you’re close to or even in retirement.
 You also can’t easily discharge student loan debt in bankruptcy like you could with credit card debt, personal loan debt, and other types of debt.